astronomer/astro-docs/enterprise/v0.16/07_monitor/04_logs-to-s3.md

 - [Fluentd docs on the `out_s3` Output Plugin](https://docs.fluentd.org/output/s3)
 - [Fluentd GitHub repo for the Amazon S3 Plugin](https://github.com/fluent/fluent-plugin-s3)

+Fluentd will continue to forward logs to Elasticsearch in addition to the destination you additionally configure, so we strongly recommend keeping the Elasticsearch output.

+> **Note:** The logs in question in this doc are Airflow logs, NOT Astronomer platform logs from Houston, the Registry, etc. They're the equivalent of deployment-level logs exposed in the 'Logs' tab of the Astronomer UI and task logs rendered in the Airflow UI.

 ### Prerequisites

 To configure log forwarding from Fluentd to Amazon S3, you'll need: